aperechnev/Push4Site/README.md

 // ...
 ```

-Then subscribe for remote notifications by calling the appropriate method in any place, where you want end-user to be asked to permission to subscribe for notifications:
+Then subscribe for remote notifications by calling the appropriate method in any place, where you want end-user to be asked for permission to subscribe for notifications:

 ```Swift
 Push4Site.shared.subscribeForNotifications()